USC-Racing-Vehicle-Dynamics/Tire-Models/README.md

 Generates a lateral force (FY) vs. slip angle (SA) graph based on fitted tire data. <br/>
 Needs to use files from "Fitted Data" folder or fit yourself using MagicFormulaTyreTool.

+### camberStiffness_loadSensitivity.m

+Plots the slope between the difference in lateral force (FY) and the difference in camber (IA).

+### tireCorneringStiffness_loadSensitivity.m

+Plots the slope between the difference in lateral force (FY) and the difference in slip angles (SA).

+### tireFrictionEllipse.m

+Generates a friction ellipse based on selected fitted tire data with varying slip angles/ratios. <br/>
+Fit the furthest data points from origin with curve to represent the maximum possible friction ellipse.

+### tireRelaxationLength_cornering.m

+Plots the point where lateral force (FY) reaches 63% of the steady-state after a step steer.

+### tireSpringRate_cornering.m

+Models tire as a compression spring, and plots the relationship between change in tire radius and normal load (FZ).

 ### tireTemperatureAnalysis.m

 Compares the lateral force (FY) and coeffcient of friction with respect to temperature of two selected tire models. <br/>
 Also compares the tire temperature vs. time during the heating process.

-### tireFrictionEllipse.m
+### tireWearAnalysis.m

-Generates a friction ellipse based on selected fitted tire data with varying slip angles/ratios. <br/>
-Fit the furthest data points from origin with curve to represent the maximum possible friction ellipse.
+Plots and compares the grip level (coefficient of friction) change of different tires between repeated tests.